 You can try all the above things if you want to prevent stress from occurring in your life.

 In order to manage both episodic acute stress and chronic stress, it is helpful to exercise regularly.
-You can also listen to calming music or taking some time for yourself.
+You can also listen to calming music or take some time for yourself.
 It is also important not to rely on these techniques alone.
 You should try eating a healthy diet, staying active, and getting enough sleep at night.

 Stress can be a very unpredictable thing that impacts many people’s lives.
 However, it is often more helpful to focus on the ways you can prevent its onset.
 This can keep you from treating symptoms after the stress has already taken hold of your life.
 Set realistic expectations for yourself.
 Take help from those who are around you.
 Stay active, eat healthy food/meals regularly, get enough sleep at night, and have strong support from friends and family.
 You can prevent stress from negatively impacting your mental health.